youtube/cobalt/cobalt/doc/branching.md

 ## Older branching schemes

-Older branches have been following differench branch naming schemes, and for a description of those schemes, the version of this branching.md file within those branches should be consulted.
+Older branches have been following different branch naming schemes, and for a description of those schemes, the version of this branching.md file within those branches should be consulted.